bubbletroubles/PowerStig/GettingRuleHelp.md

 ```

 If the Rule id exists in the STIG, you will get back fairly detailed help content.
-Some rules are more complex than others so the help will contain more or less content based on the ruel complexity.
+Some rules are more complex than others so the help will contain more or less content based on the rule complexity.

 ```powershell
 Rule Type